-I was granted temporary custody with my OFP.
+I was granted temporary custody with my order for protection.
 Can I take my kids out of the state?

-Maybe.
-It may depend on the exact wording of the custody provision in your OFP.
-You may have to first seek the permission of the court before leaving.
+Whether or not a parent can take their children out of state for an extended period of time is a complicated legal question.
+It may depend on the exact wording of the custody provision in your order for protection or you may have to first seek the permission of the court before leaving.
 If the abuser was granted visitation rights with your children, then you may have to have the order changed, or show the court that there is a fair and realistic alternative to the current visitation schedule.

 If you are unsure about whether or not you can take your kids out of the state, it is important to talk to a lawyer who understands domestic violence and custody laws, and can help you make the safest decision for you and your children.
-You can find contact information for local domestic violence organizations and legal assistance in the MN area on our MN Places that Help page.
+You can find contact information for legal assistance on our MN Finding a Lawyer page.